ARMmaster17/ARMmaster17.github.io/projects.md

 ---

-[^1]: Content creation for the indicated websites is maintained by 3rd-party individuals/organizations who's individual views may or may not represent my own.
+[^1]: Content creation for the indicated website projects is maintained by 3rd-party individuals/organizations who's individual views may or may not represent my own.